jbmohler/yenot-auth/README.md

 # Authentication

 Provides a user add/remove and authentication end-point.
-Individual requests are authenticated with a token passed in the X-Yenot-SessionID header (essentially a bearer token).
-This is to be extended with device tokens and rotating refresh tokens.
+Individual requests are authenticated with a bearer token.
+Device tokens are currently supported and rotating refresh tokens are likely coming soon.

 # Permissions & Roles